snkdeveloper/Web-Form/README.md

 # Web-Form

-## Created th clones of the web forms at:
+## Created th clone of the web forms at:
 https://happy22kids.uho.org.in/joinchain.php
 ## Also created the clone of:
 https://happy22kids.uho.org.in/chain4childrenscheer.php